 Eduard Albert Meier

-The entire website is about Eduard Albert Meier, the limited information below is not all that can be found.
+The entire website is about Eduard Albert Meier.
+More information is available... [continue reading]

 Who is Billy Meier?

 'Billy' Eduard Albert Meier (BEAM) was born in Bülach, Switzerland on the 3rd of February, 1937 and currently resides at the Semjase-Silver-Star-Center (SSSC), Hinterschmidrüti, Switzerland, which he helped build and establish.
 For over 80 years he has been regularly communicating face to face and telepathically with extraterrestrial human beings and has published that information.
 As one might envisage, over such a brilliant quantity of time, they've managed to explain everything in full.
 An extraordinary quality of interesting facts, opinions and perspectives we've never known before, and still don't honestly, how could we in reality (and that's part of why they are doing it).
 All of which has been inciting enough to initiate many thousands from around the world to read into everything.
 He has had a life rich with all different kinds of experiences in many countries, many of which were extremely difficult, nonetheless important and useful for his evolution and mission in life. [continue reading]